02 – Erica Roe Streaks at Twickenham.

 16 – James Honeyman-Scott, guitarist with The Pretenders, dies of a drug overdose.

-17 – President Galtieri of Argentina is ousted after Falklands defeat.
+17 – President Leopoldo Galtieri of Argentina is ousted after the Falklands defeat.
 He is replaced by General Alfredo Saint Jean.
+Galtieri serves three years in prison for military incompetence.

 21 – John W. Hinckley, Jr, is found not guilty (because of insanity) in the shooting of President Reagan.
 Hinckley, who was obsessed with actress Jodie Foster, believed that he could impress her by killing the president.